Skip to main content

 Open Main MenuClose Main Menu

-OSU agricultural economists help develop, deliver and lead a variety of beef educational programs through interdisciplinary teamwork.
+OSU agricultural economists help develop, deliver and lead a variety of beef educational programs through collaborative teamwork that brings together experts, industry leaders and extension specialists from multiple fields.

 The Beef Extension website features management information for cow/calf and stocker producers through links to publications and calculator software tools.